Free shipping to 48 States!

 What to Do If You Notice Early Signs of Dyslexia

-If you believe that your child has any of the above early signs of dyslexia, first speak to their teachers to see how they are progressing and developing compared to their classmates.
-It's important to note that diagnosing dyslexia can be challenging as not all dyslexia symptoms are obvious in every child.
+If you have noticed any of the early signs of dyslexia above in your child, speak to their teachers to see how they are progressing and developing compared to their classmates.
+It's important to note that diagnosing dyslexia can be challenging as not all signs of dyslexia are obvious in every child.

-Following this, book a doctor's appointment to rule out potential visual or hearing difficulties or other conditions, like ADHD.
-After any other potential problems or conditions have been eliminated, there will be an assessment and testing to evaluate if your child has dyslexia.
+After speaking with their teacher, book a doctor's appointment to rule out any visual or hearing difficulties or other conditions such as ADHD.
+After eliminating any other potential problems or conditions, your child will be sent for an assessment and testing to evaluate if they have dyslexia.

 Evaluating for Dyslexia

-According to the International Dyslexia Association, the dyslexia evaluation is a thorough process of screenings and verbal, written and listening evaluations.
-Afterwards, there will be a diagnosis where appropriate.
-It’s important to note that the levels of dyslexia vary in every individual diagnosed.
+The dyslexia evaluation is a thorough screening process, including verbal, written, and listening evaluations.
+It’s important to note that the levels of dyslexia vary in every individual that is diagnosed.
 Dyslexia can run in families, so your family history will also be examined.

-Remember that dyslexia doesn't impact your child's level of intelligence.
-The testing and screening process can highlight your child's strengths, making educational intervention centered around areas your child understands more easily, such as verbal learning and communication.
+Remember that dyslexia doesn't impact your child's intelligence.
+The testing and screening process can highlight your child's strengths, making educational intervention centered around areas that your child understands more easily, such as verbal learning and communication.

 What Sensory Tools Can Help with Dyslexia?

-Whether your child is learning and developing at home, pre-school, or elementary school, the early signs of dyslexia in children can be found when learning to read, write, and focus on certain tasks.
-There are many and speech and language tools for dyslexia to best support your child's development.
-Check out our top three dyslexia learning tools for more suggestions on supporting dyslexic students in school.
+Whether your child is learning and developing at home, preschool, or elementary school, the early signs of dyslexia can be spotted when they are learning to read, write and focus on certain tasks.
+There are many speech and language tools for dyslexia that schools can use to support your child's development.
+Check out our top dyslexia learning tools for more suggestions on supporting dyslexic students in school.

-Here we have a quick overview of our favorite sensory tools for dyslexic children to help them increase concentration, confidence, and stimulation.
+Here are our favorite sensory tools for dyslexic children to help them increase concentration, confidence, and stimulation.

 1. Balance Beam

-Brilliant for motor planning and color recognition, the balance beam is a fun way to support both dyslexia and the development of gross motor skills.
+Brilliant for motor planning and color recognition, the balance beam is a fun way to combat early signs of dyslexia by developing your child’s gross motor skills

 child using balance beam